Chase University: Final storyline and disbandment (2024)

 After his defection, Holland vowed to take down Chase U. On the September 10 episode of NXT, Holland defeated Hudson and took him out with the barricade after the match.
 Two weeks later, Holland defeated Osborne but failed to take him out.
 On the October 15 episode of NXT, Holland defeated Osborne again.
 After the match, Chase returned to save Osborne as Holland was about to take him out.
 At NXT Halloween Havoc on October 27, Holland defeated Chase in an Ambulance match.
 On the November 19 episode of NXT, Chase faced Holland with the stipulation that Chase U had to disband should Chase lose.
-Holland was victorious, causing Chase University to disband.
+Holland won the match, causing Chase U to disband.
 Hudson and Osborne were subsequently released by WWE in 2025.

-Second formation (2025–present)
+Second formation (2025–2026)

 In early 2025, Andre Chase started a storyline with Kale Dixon and Uriah Connors in their attempts to reform Chase U. On the April 22 episode of NXT, Chase officially reformed Chase U. On the May 20 episode of NXT, Dixon and Conners wrestled their first match as a tag team in Chase U's first match since its reformation but lost to the returning OTM (Bronco Nima and Lucien Price).
 On the June 3 episode of NXT, Chase, Dixon and Conners teamed for the first time, where they lost to DarkState (Cutler James, Dion Lennox, and Osiris Griffin) in a six-man tag team match.
+On the February 3, 2026 episode of NXT, Conners and Dixon lost to Lexis King and Channing “Stacks” Lorenzo.
+Conners subsequently defected from Chase U to join King and Lorenzo after the match.
+On April 24, Chase confirmed he had been released from WWE.
+This also marks the second disbandment of Chase U.